foumart/JS.13kGames/README.md

 Be aware that SVG icons are not supported well with PWA currently, because of an install prompt bug on Android: https://bugs.chromium.org/p/chromium/issues/detail?id=578122

+---

+#

+Following are very old libs written in <ES5 IFEEs in 2016 - only SoundFX has been revised relatively recently.

 All the old `Less than 1kb libraries` may be revised at later stage.
 You can ignore them all together.

----

 ## Less than 1kb libraries (old Readme)
 Lightweight libraries prepared for js13kGames JavaScript coding competition.

-    These are very old libs written in <ES5 IFEEs quite a few years ago - only SoundFX has been revised relatively recently.

 #### TweenFX.js - basic tweener for styles and transforms in 900 bytes
 #### SoundFX.js - sound controller with 9 predefined sound effects in 750 bytes
 #### TypeFX.js - pixel font with a full glyph set (10x5px size) in 1250 bytes

-#

-Visit the compo web page: https://js13kgames.com/ or follow these twitter tags: [#js13k](https://twitter.com/search?src=typd&q=%23js13k) ; [#js13kgames](https://twitter.com/search?src=typd&q=%23js13kgames)

-#

-For updates follow me on Twitter: <a href="https://twitter.com/FoumartGames" target="_blank">@FoumartGames</a>

 ### Demos:
 https://www.foumartgames.com/dev/js13kGames/js_libraries/